JohannesSchroth/johannesschroth.github.io/_posts/2021-02-12-FlowCytometryinR.md

 <img src="/assets/images/flowinR/heatmap.png" width="400" height="300" style="display: block; margin-left: auto; margin-right: auto;"/>

 ### Dimensionality Reduction
 Next, we can implement dimensionality reduction algorithms such as tSNE (t-distributed Stochastic Neighbourhood Embedding) or UMAP (Uniform Manifold Approximation and Projection), to help us visualise the data.
-Again I recommend using a multicore implementation of these if you are using a large dataset - [Flt-SNE](https://github.com/KlugerLab/FIt-SNE).
-Perplexity and other hyper-parameters have a big impact on the final embedding, I recommend using values specified as in this [paper](https://www.nature.com/articles/s41467-019-13056-x).
+Again I recommend using a multicore implementation of these if you are using a large dataset -
+<a href="https://github.com/KlugerLab/FIt-SNE" target="_blank">Flt-SNE</a>.
+Perplexity and other hyper-parameters have a big impact on the final embedding, I recommend using values specified as in this <a href="https://www.nature.com/articles/s41467-019-13056-x" target="_blank">paper</a>.

 ```
 df[c('tSNE1', 'tSNE2')] <- df %>%